codacy/pulse-user-docs/docs/index.md

 Pulse displays metrics that provide insights about the current and historic performance of your software delivery process.
 To calculate these metrics, Pulse must collect information from key events of your particular software development workflow.

-Currently, Pulse supports a push-based integration with your workflow and the recommended way of reporting the necessary events to Pulse is by using the Pulse CLI.
+Currently, Pulse provides a push-based integration with your workflow using "[one-click integrations](one-click-integrations.md)" and the Pulse CLI.

 ## Before you begin